conlang-software-dev/whistler/README.md

 The `curves` command reads in `CurveInput` data in JSON format, synthesizes PCM audio from it, and writes the results as a WAV file.

 * If an input file is missing, it will read from STDIN.
 * If an output file is missing, it will write to STDOUT.
+An `output` value `:speaker` will play the audio directly instead of producing a WAV file.
 * If a sample rate is missing, it will default to 44100 samples/second.

 `whistler text [--config/-c FilePath] [--input/-i FilePath] [--output/-p FilePath] [--sampleRate/-r number] [--voiceRate number] [--fc number] [--ac number] [--fs number] [--as number] [--fm number] [--am number]`